lobradov/jekyll-now/_posts/2018-01-04-Home-Automation-Ecosystem.md

 ESP8266 itself was not powerful enough to be the only piece of the puzzle and typical home would include few other pieces, namely a Wifi-Mesh, MQTT controller, home automation software, monitoring platform, build and OTA server and many other things.

-This article is not a tutorial on how to set any of the options up.
+This post is not a tutorial on how to set any of the options up.
 I might write that sometime in the future.

 # Architecture